Seven years. The school you don’t put on a resume… but should.

-Scope: Packaging Design, Brand Development, Production Artwork, Retail Assets, Sales Materials
+Scope: Packaging Design, Brand Architecture, Retail Rollout, Production Artwork, Sales Materials

 The Challenge